micmejia/bible-dump/NKJV/Jeremiah/Jer 31.md

 They shall come with weeping, And with supplications I will lead them.
 I will cause them to walk by the rivers of waters, In a straight way in which they shall not stumble; For I am a Father to Israel, And Ephraim _is_ My firstborn.

 ###### 10
-"Hear the word of the Lord, O nations, And declare _it_ in the [^c]isles afar off, and say, 'He who scattered Israel will gather him, And keep him as a shepherd _does_ his flock.'
+"Hear the word of the Lord, O nations, And declare _it_ in the isles afar off, and say, 'He who scattered Israel will gather him, And keep him as a shepherd _does_ his flock.'

 ###### 11
 For the Lord has redeemed Jacob, And ransomed him from the hand of one stronger than he.